 The tactical shovel is the most versatile offering when it comes to shovels.
 Many of these tactical shovels are equipped with features that go beyond earthmoving, often including sharp edges that can be used as a defensive weapon or as a camping tool, to assist in such tasks as chopping wood.

-Shovels are one of the oldest and most useful tools known to mankind.
+Shovels are one of the oldest and most useful tools known to humankind.
 They allow us to do everything from planting crops to building skyscrapers.
 Without one, moving dirt is near impossible – our hands are ill-equipped for the purpose.
 Despite their usefulness, how often do you have a shovel with you?
 Sure, you probably have one if you’re on the way to a construction or landscaping project.
-Otherwise, not so much.
+Otherwise, probably not.

-That’s a shame because there are plenty of highly portable shovels on the market right now.
-Tactical shovels, as they’re known, fold up or break into sections to keep them small enough for everyday carry.
-Many are equipped with tools that go beyond earth moving and a few even have sharp edges that they can be used as a defensive weapon.
-These shovels are meant to be strapped to a pack or thrown in the bed of your truck, or behind your seat, ready to go at a moment’s notice.
-Tactical shovels are the tool you never knew you needed.
+These shovels are meant to be strapped to a backpack, thrown in the bed of your truck, or tucked behind your seat, ready to go at a moment’s notice.
+Tactical shovels are the tools you never knew you needed.

 Best Overall Shovel

 The best tool for the job is often the simplest, and the Gerber E-Tool is as simple as they come.
 There are no extra attachments or tools to deploy from the handle; the E-Tool is just a well-made shovel with a sharpened edge for chopping.
 It’s nearly unbreakable and is made by one of the best companies in the survival business.